alhajee/ckan/doc/contributing/string-i18n.rst

-The preferred way to internationalize strings in Jinja2 templates is by using `the trans tag from Jinja2's i18n extension <http://jinja.pocoo.org/docs/templates/#i18n>`_, which is available to all CKAN core and extension templates and snippets.
+The preferred way to internationalize strings in Jinja2 templates is by using `the trans tag from Jinja2's i18n extension <http://jinja.pocoo.org/docs/templates/#i18n>`_, which is available to all FMLD core and extension templates and snippets.

 Most of the following examples are taken from the Jinja2 docs.